 Proctor’s Theatre was the site of an early television test by the General Electric Company and the Radio Corporation on May 22, 1930.
 6 The experiment was based on a system devised by Dr E.F.W.
 Alexanderson.
 As the audience entered the theatre, they saw John Gamble, the musical director, lead the orchestra by a moving screen.
 While the orchestra was at their positions in the pit, Gamble was directing in front of a disc in Alexanderson’s studio several miles away, being fed sounds from the orchestra that were relayed to him by telephone.

 Proctor’s Theatre received numerous technology updates and renovations in August 1953.
-7 Included was a new marquee, a modernised lobby, a new full-stage Miracle Mirror Screen that could show CinemaScope, 3 Dimensional, WideScreen and conventional 2-D pictures, and a new Stereophonic Sound System.
+7 Included was a new marquee, a modernized lobby, a new full-stage Miracle Mirror Screen that could show CinemaScope, 3 Dimensional, WideScreen and conventional 2-D pictures, and a new Stereophonic Sound System.

 The upper theatre was rarely used, but in mid-1961, it was rebranded as the Penthouse Cinema, showing almost exclusively foreign films.
 1 It opened with Ingmar Bergman’s “Secrets of Women.”